Shoot First, Ask Questions Later? Building Rational Agents that Explore and Act Like People: Experiments

 In this section, we evaluate the ability of LMs to play the Captain role in the full game setting.
 We compare a variety of Captain strategies that differ in how they select moves, ask questions, and decide whether to ask or shoot (as formalized in \cref{sec:bayes-strategies}).
 A summary is provided in \cref{tab:captain-comparison}.

 \paragraph{Experimental Details} We evaluate each Captain strategy over 54 games (the 18 pre-sampled boards from the human experiment; \cref{sec:human-information-seeking}, with 3 random seeds per board).
 Each game enforces the same constraints as the human setting: a maximum of 15 questions and 40 moves.
-To control for answer quality, we fix the Spotter to GPT-5 (CoT + Code) for all strategies and set \(\eps = 0.1\), calibrated from GPT-5's Spotter QA accuracy (\cref{sec:modeling-question-answering}).
+To control for answer quality, we fix the Spotter to GPT-5 (CoT + Code) for all strategies and set \(\eps = 0.1\), calibrated from GPT-5's SpotterQA accuracy (\cref{sec:modeling-question-answering}).
 Because each turn involves multiple API queries which must be made sequentially, we restrict CaptainQA evaluation to three representative LMs: Llama-4-Scout (small, non-reasoning), GPT-4o (large, non-reasoning), and GPT-5 (large, reasoning-capable).
 We evaluate every combination of LM and Captain strategy, with the exception of Bayes-QMD, which we were not able to evaluate with GPT-5 due to cost (see \cref{tab:token-cost} for a breakdown).
+For \(D_{\text{Bayes}}\), we set \( \gamma=0.95 \) to encode a minor discount for future action.
 For strategies that use LMs, the prompt includes the current board state and the full game history (see \cref{sec:captain-prompt} for prompting details).

 \paragraph{Captain Evaluation Metrics} We evaluate Captains using five primary metrics that capture different aspects of performance:

 \begin{itemize}

 \item \textbf{Targeting Score (F1)}: Overall metric of ship-sinking performance, balancing both precision and recall.
 This metric treats the board as a binary classification task, where ship tiles correspond to the positive class and water tiles correspond to the negative class. \item \textbf{Move Count}: The average number of shots taken per game; equivalently, the average game length (max 40 moves; questions do not count towards the move count). \item \textbf{Questions Asked}: The average number of questions asked per game (max 15). \item \textbf{Win Rate}: A pairwise metric based on board-matched performance in simulated head-to-head play.
 For each pair of Captains on the same board, the winner is the one that sinks all ships in the fewest moves, with tiebreaking based on targeting score (F1).
 Since Captains do not play each other directly, this comparison is computed post-hoc over all pairs of games, averaging over boards. \item \textbf{EIG}: The average expected information gain of questions asked.
 We use \(\eps=0.1\), meaning that the maximum possible EIG is \(1-\binent(0.1)=0.531\) bits. \end{itemize}